modkin/Ingress-IITC-Multi-Export/README.md

 # Ingress-IITC-Multi-Export
-This is a Pplugin to export portals to different formats.
+This is a plugin to export portals to different formats.

 ## Features
 At the moment we support export of all portals in the current view and bookmarked portals by folders